Roseanne's Nuts

 Roseanne's Nuts is a reality docudrama television series that features Roseanne Barr, her partner Johnny Argent and son Jake Pentland as they live on their macadamia nut and livestock farm in Hawaii.
-It features celebrity guests like, Bonnie Bramlett, Michael Fishman, Phyllis Diller, and Sandra Bernhard.
+Celebrity guests that appeared included Bonnie Bramlett, Michael Fishman, Phyllis Diller, and Sandra Bernhard.
 The series originally aired on Lifetime.

 The series premiered on July 13, 2011, with two half-hour episodes and received mixed reviews based on its first episode.
 Its premiere was watched by 1.6 million viewers becoming Lifetime's fourth most-watched unscripted series launch in total viewers, adults 18–49 and adults 25–54.
 By its sixth week it was down to 711,000 viewers and was moved from Wednesdays to Friday nights for its final three weeks.
 On September 21, 2011, Lifetime canceled the series.